Asthma is a disease of the airways which makes breathing difficult. Asthma treatment has changed over the years.

 The severity of an acute asthma exacerbation ranges from mild to life-threatening.
 The most common symptoms are shortness of breath, wheezing, cough, chest tightness, and decreased activity level due to shortness of breath or fatigue.

-Episodic acute asthma exacerbations often occur in the setting of viral respiratory infections, air pollution, or other triggers.
+Episodic acute asthma exacerbations occur in the setting of viral respiratory infections, air pollution, or other triggers.
 Acute asthma can also be triggered by non-infectious factors such as stress, exercise, and cold air.

 What is Chronic Asthma Exacerbation?